mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 lint checks.

-*   "Let me add `-Wno-incomplete-patterns` to this file so that it can compile, because this pattern is inaccessible"
+*   "Let me add `-Wno-incomplete-patterns` to this file so that it can compile, because this pattern is inaccessible anyway in normal operation"
 *   "Let me add `HLINT ignore` to this build so that I can bypass the hlint rule forbidding `Prelude.error`"